-That time my favorite books were Trixie Belden, Momo, The Never Ending Story, Grimms’ Fairy Tales and Rolltreppe abwärts (available only in German).
+That time my favorite books were Trixie Belden, Momo, The Never Ending Story, Grimms’ Fairy Tales, and Rolltreppe abwärts (available only in German).

 In addition to those, I devoured everything that my school library had to offer.

-With the start of my working life a few years later, my reading unfortunately came to a near halt.
+With the start of my working life a few years later, my reading, unfortunately, came to a near halt.
 And, if I did find time to read, I often did it with a guilty conscious.

 During our world trip, I rediscovered my love of reading.
 I started reading without having a bad conscious.
 And I enjoyed it.
-And now, with the difficult times of self-isolation due of the COVID-19 crisis, I even have more time to read.
+And now, with the difficult times of self-isolation due to the COVID-19 crisis, I even have more time to read.

 Our book recommendations and new discoveries